Sense-X/UniFormer/README.md

 ## Updates

 ***10/26/2022***

-We have provided the code for video visualizations, see [video_classification/vis](./video_classification/vis)
+We have provided the code for video visualizations, please see [video_classification/vis](./video_classification/vis).

 ***05/24/2022***